-The FutureHAUS Dubai proposes concepts for smart home design and construction that can revolutionize the housing industry.
-The house displayed here in Times Square is a working prototype and serves as a test-bed for new ideas relating to building prefabrication and smart systems integration into residential environments.
+The FutureHAUS featured concepts for smart home design and construction that can revolutionize the housing industry.
+The house displayed in Times Square is a working prototype and serves as a test-bed for new ideas relating to building prefabrication and smart systems integration into residential environments.

-This New York exhibition of FutureHAUS is supported in large part by Dubai Electricity and Water Authority, Dominion Energy, and Kohler Corporation.
+This New York exhibition of FutureHAUS was supported in large part by Dubai Electricity and Water Authority, Dominion Energy, and Kohler Corporation.

 About Virginia Tech School of Architecture + Design

 Fernando Mastrangelo Studio, FM/S, has reimagined the way we live through an interactive and sensory immersive TINY HOUSE sculpture.
 TINY HOUSE utilizes reclaimed materials within a 175 sq. ft. footprint to create a fantastical living space that re-contextualizes the way second hand materials are used and experienced, combining functional and creative design.
-The house, will host multiple talks throughout the festival, will have a dynamic LED wall emulating colors of New York sunrises and sunsets, and scents and humidity in the garden created by Brook Landscape.
-There will be a video explaining the process of manufacturing this unique sustainable material.
+The house, hosted multiple talks throughout the festival, and had scents and humidity in the garden created by Brook Landscape.
+A video explained the process of manufacturing this unique sustainable material.

 FM/S is a host for experimentation without boundaries.
 Through painting, sculpture, furniture, architecture, and interiors design, the self-sustaining studio maintains an essential core: FORM + CONTENT + MATERIALS.
 Each piece is informed by its material and a talented team working in wood, metal, casting, finishing and fabrication, helping to carry out Fernando’s visions.